(updated 2026.01.11)

 musculotendinous Achilles tears – almost never need surgery

-“tennis leg” (gastrocnemius tear) – never surgery, and different rehabilitation protocol
+“tennis leg” (gastrocnemius tear) – almost never need surgery, and different rehabilitation protocol

-delayed diagnosis – more likely to need surgery
+delayed diagnosis or incorrect early management in a 90-degree cast or 90-degree boot – more likely to need surgery

 re-rupture – will likely need surgery